-6. Castle Life & Wine Tasting Outside Lisbon
+6. Castle Life & Places to Visit Near Lisbon

 If you’re staying for a few days, try to go beyond the usual Lisbon travel guide and see a bit of what awaits outside.
 There are so many things to do in Lisbon you might not want to explore further, but it’s worth it!

 Pena Castle – A Fairytale World in My Lisbon Travel Guide

 We booked with The Best Portugal Tours and got Armando as our guide, which was a total joy.
 He was such a gentleman with a lot of knowledge about the areas around Lisbon.
 A day filled with gorgeous places, truly interesting discussions, great food and wine and all customized to our wishes!
 As one of your things to do in Lisbon, I can truly recommend you to book a tour with Armando and his agency.
 It’s one of the best recommendations you’ll find on this Lisbon travel guide!

 We headed to Pena Palace early in the morning for a real change of scene from our Lisbon travel guide.
 Up the hill, the air was purer, and the place straight out of a fairytale.
 In Sintra Mountains, the palace was built between the Middle Ages and the 19th century.
 Its architectural mix is something I’ve never seen before, truly eclectic and romantic.
 Armando took us to the best view, and we saw a perspective unlike any other on the trip.